Pen To Print

 It now looks as though this will be how we will be taught for the foreseeable future.
 We have had confirmation that our first semester of the new academic year will be taught online.
 I study BioMedicine and it worries me as to what will happen for the practical lessons.
 There is much uncertainty and I want to get the most out of my degree!

-From what they both tell me, universities will remain closed until January 2021.
+Excellent stuff.
+Though sadly, it seems universities will remain closed until January 2021.
 So, what are they paying for?
 Are the fees worth it?
 Surely, if lecturers aren’t teaching in the way the students need them to, the universities cannot justify the fees!
 I hope this dilemma will be addressed soon.
 As a mum, I don’t think this is fair.
 At the end of the day, the debts will have to be repaid by the students.
 End student fees right away!

 Before I get completely carried away with my views, let’s head to Karachi, where two more students give us their take on digital dilemmas.